Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Coda

-A ``Yes'' answer to the local form of Question \ref{ques:prod_pres} should yield a ``Yes'' answer to Question \ref{ques:prod_Sacks_pres}, though as we have seen in the proofs of Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres}, their proofs could be intertwined in some way.
+A ``Yes'' answer to the local form of Question \ref{ques:prod_pres} would yield a ``Yes'' answer to Question \ref{ques:prod_Sacks_pres}, though as we have seen in the proofs of Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres}, their proofs could be intertwined in some way.

 Again, we expect that the key to resolving Questions \ref{ques:prod_pres} and \ref{ques:prod_Sacks_pres} lies in Question \ref{ques:Ellentuck}.
-If we are able to find an ``Ellentuck-style'' proof of Theorem \ref{thm:local_para_Rosendal}, then by adapting any fusion arguments in $\mathbb{S}$ to fusion in the countable product $\mathbb{S}^{(\omega)}$ of Sacks forcing, as in \cite{MR794485}, we should be able to extend the proof to answer Question \ref{ques:prod_pres} in the affirmative.
-Moreover, following Zheng's proof that stable ordered union ultrafilters in $\FIN$ are preserved by iterated Sacks forcing (Theorem 5.42 in \cite{yyz_thesis}), we also expect that a ``Yes'' answer to Question \ref{ques:prod_pres} would assist in resolving Question \ref{ques:iteration}.
+If we were able to find an ``Ellentuck-style'' proof of Theorem \ref{thm:local_para_Rosendal}, then by adapting any fusion arguments in $\mathbb{S}$ to the countable product $\mathbb{S}^{(\omega)}$, as in \cite{MR794485}, we should be able to extend the proof to answer Question \ref{ques:prod_pres} in the affirmative.
+Finally, following Zheng's proof that stable ordered union ultrafilters in $\mathrm{FIN}$ are preserved by iterated Sacks forcing (Theorem 5.42 in \cite{yyz_thesis}), we expect that a ``Yes'' answer to Question \ref{ques:prod_pres} would assist in resolving Question \ref{ques:iteration} as well.